-Invest in Irish real-estate free of tax
+Invest in Irish real-estate free of tax in 2023

 - Through the use of a QIAIF regulated fund, foreign investors can legally eliminate all Irish taxes, including capital gains tax, income tax and stamp duty;